ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 directory.

 C# module utilities can also be stored outside of the standard Ansible distribution for use with custom modules.
-Like PowerShell utils, these are stored in a folder called ``module_utils`` and the filename must end in the extension ``.cs``, start with ``Ansible.``  and be named after the namespace defined in the util.
+Like PowerShell utils, these are stored in a folder called ``module_utils`` and the file name must end in the extension ``.cs``, start with ``Ansible.``  and be named after the namespace defined in the util.

 The below example is a role structure that contains two PowerShell custom module_utils called